janlelis/derb/README.md

 ## Data

-You can define a `Dockerfile.yml` in the same directory - its data be available in the template.
+You can define a `Dockerfile.yml` in the same directory - its data will be available in the template.

 ## License